 fornax.nus.edu.sg12 x 16 (AMD 7513)128 GB14 TBhead node

-smallmem42 x 32 (AMD 7551)128 GB250 GBfornax-c01 to c04
+smallmem42 x 32 (AMD 7551)128 GB250 GBfornax-c01 to c04, currently not powered on

 largemem82 x 64 (AMD 7742)512 GB250 GBfornax-c05 to c12